plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 To incentivize more site owners to ditch Google Analytics, we wanted to offer fair and affordable prices.
 And so we kicked off with a reasonably priced entry point to give owners of smaller sites a chance to de-Google.

-We had 60 active beta users at that point, and some decided to stick around and pay for the product.
+We had 60 active beta users at this point, and some decided to stick around and pay for our service too.
 We ended the month with our first paying subscribers and $64 MRR.

 Read more: [I'm launching Plausible](https://plausible.io/blog/launching-plausible).